katedaynee/NFT-web3-marketing/README.md

 ## Story Protocol: Redefining IP

 Story Protocol, with its impressive US$2.2 billion valuation, has entered the arena with ambitious pledges to revolutionize the management of intellectual property (IP) rights using blockchain technology.
 IP holds a critical role in ownership across the entire Web3 ecosystem and its economy, extending far beyond just NFTs.
-They claim to empower creators with more control over their work, but let's cut through the hype - this could just mean more complexity and expense.
+They claim to empower creators with more control over their work.

 ##  2025: Still Potential & Beyond